tonic/todo-list-exercise/js-full-stack/README.md

 Thank you for your interest in Tonic!
 As part of our process, we’d like you to complete a short full-stack coding exercise.
 The goal is to understand how you approach problems, organize your code, and deliver features across the stack.

-We recommend time-boxing your effort to **3–3.5 hours**.
+Pleasae time-box your effort to **3–3.5 hours**.
 We’re not looking for perfection—just a thoughtful, working solution that reflects how you build software.

+Please include details in the README for setting up and running your project locally.
+You can use AI for research, but please do not use it to generate code within the project.
+Set your project up as a GIT repository, create an initial commit when you start the project and a final commit when you complete.
+Please forward the GIT repo as your handoff, feel free to add any additional details or color with an additioanl email.

 Feel free to use any resources you normally rely on (e.g., Google, Stack Overflow, documentation).
 If you have any questions, don’t hesitate to contact us.

 ---